 Using literary texts in language learning classes is beneficial in many respects.
 Literature contributes to the learners' linguistic competence, increases their language awareness, as well as their knowledge about the culture of the target language that they are learning.
 Besides, it teaches students critical and creative thinking.
 It increases their self-knowledge; does a positive effect in their affective engagement.
 As a result, it contributes to their personal growth developing empathy and tolerance for the others in them.
-As an outcome of all these texts, being imposed to very many different themes and characters in the fictional worlds they are presented, they become respectful for the new opinions different from that of theirs.
+As an outcome of all these texts, being imposed to very many different themes and characters in the fictional worlds they are presented, learners become respectful for the new opinions different from that of theirs.
 While analysing the texts, they also improve their problem solving skills.
-With the right selections appropriate for the learners' interest, needs, and language levels, they are personally involved and excited about the reading process and become motivated.
+With the right selections appropriate for the learners' interest, needs, and language levels, learners are personally involved and excited about the reading process and become motivated.

 Yet, there is no certain formula in teaching literature or using it in language classes.
 However, one can use it for different purposes.
 It can be used as a tool to teach linguistic aspects of the language focusing only on the grammatical, lexical usages to improve four skills and vocabulary repertoire.
 As another way, it can be taken as the content of the course.
 It is then the genre, the social, historical, political background of the text, the style of the author, and the artistic usage of the language embedded with the literary figures of art such as simile, metaphor or imagery are foregrounded in the reading process.
-Since their approaches to reading enables using a literary work both as a tool and the content, in the analysis of D.H.
-Lawrence's 'The White Stocking' as a sample text, H.L.B.
-Moody's and Robert Scholes' methodologies have been used as a model.